 But going with React Native is a tradeoff.
 These are the disadvantages that I’ve experienced:

 - React Native is not as well supported as native iOS and Android.
-Those platforms have companies who’s business is supporting their platforms.
+Those platforms have companies whose business is supporting their platforms.
 React Native is mainly an internal Facebook development tool that happens to get open sourced.
 Facebook doesn’t dedicate as many resources to this platform as Apple and Google do.
 Because of that you have to be constantly on the hunt for information.
 A lot of my knowledge about RN comes from blog posts, Github issues, tweets, and conversations at conferences.

 - At the same time, React Native evolves really fast.
 The monthly releases often have breaking changes, and if they don’t break your app they might break a tool or library you depend on.
 Upgrading React Native is a bit painful.
 You could neglect development of an iOS or Android app for 6 months and it wouldn’t be outdated.
 That’s not the case for React Native.